a2liu/liu-compiler/ideas.md

 - Testing utils, test auto generators
 - Code transformations
 - Smart code diffing
+- Virtual memory is fun.
+Standard library should use OS-level virtual memory stuff to make stuff simpler and faster and whatnot.

 ### Small Ideas (Compiler/Language)
 - `require` and `prevent` that are like `if` except their block requires you to return,